SSudakov99/SSudakov99/README.md

 <h1 align="center">Hello, I'm Sergey Sudakov</h1>
-<h3 align="center">An aspiring Data Scientist with a background in Economics and Philosophy</h3>
+<h3 align="center">An aspiring Data Analyst with an academic background in Economics and Philosophy</h3>

-- 🔭 I’m currently working on a [project](https://github.com/toporas/btc_sent_fc/blob/master/README.md) that predicts the volume of a cryptocurrency based on the public sentiment about it.
+- 🔭 I’m currently working on a [project](https://github.com/toporas/btc_sent_fc/blob/master/README.md) that predicts the volume of trade between crapto and fiat based on the public sentiment about it.

 - 🌱 I’m currently learning about **web3**, **DeFi**, and **machine learning** generally